MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Other ways to start a Microsoft Fabric trial

 In some situations, your Fabric administrator [enables Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you don't have access to a capacity that has Fabric enabled.
 You have another option for enabling a Fabric capacity trial.
-When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric capacity trial.
-If you agree, your Fabric capacity trial starts and your **My workspace** is upgraded to a trial capacity workspace.
-You're now the Capacity administrator and can add workspaces to the trial capacity.
+When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you receive a prompt to start a trial of a Fabric capacity.
+If you agree, your trial starts and your **My workspace** is upgraded to a trial capacity workspace.
+You're the Capacity administrator and can add workspaces to the trial capacity.

 ## Share trial capacities